-- 2 On the authentication prompt, provide the user credentials in Secure Name/Password Form.
-For example, uaadmin and password. - 3 Upon submitting the credentials you should be able to view Identity Applications Dashboard. - 4 Access other pages also and you can observe the SSO experience.
+- 2 On the authentication prompt, provide the user credentials in Secure Name/Password Form. - 3 Upon submitting the credentials you should be able to view Identity Applications Dashboard. - 4 Access other pages also and you can observe the SSO experience.